MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 ### Optimize the production environment

 Optimizing costs in the production environment involves implementing strategies to reduce unnecessary expenses and improve operational efficiencies.
-Focus on differentiating production deployments and meeting the needs of the users.
+Focus on differentiating production deployments and meeting the needs of users.
 For example, you can:

 - *Differentiate regions*: Spend less on regions that serve fewer customers.
 For example, you should invest more in a region that serves 90 percent of your users than in a region that serves 10 percent of your users.
 Adjust your deployment strategy to meet the requirements of each region and user segment.